huyqduong/faceyoga-progress-tracker-app/README.md

 The app includes comprehensive progress tracking features:

 ### Practice Time
-- Tracks time spent on each lesson
+- Tracks time spent on each lesson in minutes
-- Accumulates total practice time in user profile
+- Records practice time in both lesson history and user profile
-- Displays practice time in hours and minutes format
+- Displays total practice time in hours and minutes format
 - Shows daily practice time in an interactive chart
+- Automatically updates profile's practice time on lesson completion

+### Lesson History
+- Records each completed lesson with timestamp
+- Stores practice time per lesson in minutes
+- Maintains completion timestamps for streak calculation
+- Used for progress visualization and stats
+- Enables detailed practice analytics

 ### Daily Streak
 - Tracks consecutive days of practice